noironetworks/apicapi/README.rst

 Apicapi
 =======

-Provides an interface for the APIC rest API.
+Provides an interface for the APIC REST API.

 Install
 =======